renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This option is only available via command line option `--allow-extra-config`.

+Sometimes, you may want to customize the Renovate and pass the custom configurations if you are self-hosted Renovate user.

+By default, Renovate does not allow custom configurations and it will trigger error.

 You can allow custom configurations in the `renovate.json` by using this command line option.

 Example: